smith-sj/portfolio/README.md

 [[back to top]](#top)

 The purpose of the project is to demonstrate my programming skills and experience to recruiters and potential employers.
 It is also an opportunity to show my personality and provide some insight into my creative process and personal aesthetic.
-Finally, it is an archive of articles for anyone who may be interested in web dev discussion, tutorials, and general news.
+Finally, it is an archive of original articles for anyone who may be interested in web dev discussion, tutorials, and general news.

 ---